 What If It Was Trauma?
 How Subtle Emotional Wounds Affect Mental Health

-Many people struggle with anxiety, perfectionism, or people-pleasing and don’t realize it may be connected to unresolved emotional trauma.
-In this post, we’ll explore why it’s so hard to recognize trauma, especially when it doesn’t look “big,” how it affects your emotional health and relationships, and how you can begin to heal gently and at your own pace.
+In this post, we’ll explore why it’s so hard to recognize trauma (especially when it didn’t seem “big”), how subtle emotional wounds shape your emotional health and relationships, and how you can begin to heal gently and at your own pace.

 Why We Struggle to Recognize Trauma

-But here’s the thing: love and harm can coexist.
+Love and harm can coexist.

 Trauma Isn’t Always What You Think